late7/visual-meter-reader/README.md

 # Usage
 Image Preparation: Ensure you have two images:

 A reference image of the meter without the pointer.
-(Might need to edit with Gimp or similar, Clone Tool is handy :-) An actual image of the meter with the pointer in position.
+(Might need to edit with Gimp or similar, Clone Tool in Gimp is handy :-) An actual image of the meter with the pointer in position.

 Run the Script: Execute the script, providing the paths to the reference and actual images